majw190/affiliate-metrics-calculator/README.md

 **Affiliate Metrics Calculator**

-Online resource for affiliate marketing or general marketing professionals to quickly calculate the following:
+Online resource for affiliate marketing and general marketing professionals to quickly calculate the following:

 - ROI
 - CR